AlibabaCloudDocs/elasticsearch/intl.en-US/Beats Data Shippers/Collect the logs of an ECS instance.md

 -   The Auto Indexing feature is enabled for the Elasticsearch cluster.

     For security purposes, Alibaba Cloud Elasticsearch disables the **Auto Indexing** feature by default.
 However, Beats depends on this feature when it collects the logs of ECS instances.
 If you select **Elasticsearch** for **Output**, you must enable the **Auto Indexing** feature for the Elasticsearch cluster.
-For more information, see [Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Access and configure an Elasticsearch cluster.md).
+For more information, see [Configure the YML file](/intl.en-US/Elasticsearch Instances Management/Elasticsearch cluster configuration/Configure the YML file.md).

 -   An ECS instance is created in the same virtual private cloud \(VPC\) as the Elasticsearch or Logstash cluster.